astrandb/ajax-security-hass/README.md

 2. Check that devices are visible in the Ajax app
 3. Try reloading the integration

-## 🔧 Technical Details

-### How This Integration Was Built

-This integration was developed through reverse engineering of the official Ajax mobile app API:

-1. **SSL Pinning Bypass**: Used Frida to bypass certificate pinning in the Ajax Android app
-2. **Traffic Capture**: Captured gRPC traffic using mitmproxy to understand the API structure
-3. **Protocol Analysis**: Extracted and analyzed Protocol Buffer (.proto) definitions from the APK
-4. **Code Generation**: Generated Python gRPC client code from the extracted protobuf schemas
-5. **Implementation**: Built a complete Home Assistant integration using the reverse-engineered API

-**Key Technologies**:
-- **gRPC/Protobuf**: Ajax uses Google's gRPC protocol for all API communication
-- **Streaming API**: Real-time updates via server-sent streaming (same as the official app)
-- **Authentication**: Session-based authentication with device registration

-The integration communicates **directly** with Ajax's official cloud servers (`mobile-gw.prod.ajax.systems:443`) using the same API as the mobile app.

 ### Privacy & Security

 - ✅ Your credentials are only used to authenticate with Ajax servers